 Do you feel self-conscious when you smile?
 You’re not alone.
 More than half of Americans cover their mouths when they smile because they feel insecure about their teeth.
 The goal of cosmetic dentistry is to fix that.
 What Can Cosmetic Dentistry Do?
 Cosmetic dentistry improves the appearance of your teeth that are visible when you smile and talk.
 Our cosmetic dentists have years of experience to help you gain the smile you have always wanted.
 Cosmetic dentistry can help with: Crooked teeth Slight gaps between teeth Chipped teeth Cracked teeth Tooth discoloration Other minor damage to the front teeth At Contemporary Family Dental, we offer a range of cosmetic dental services so you can start smiling with confidence, including: Teeth whitening White fillings Porcelain veneers Dental bonding Teeth reshaping Invisalign® Teeth Whitening Our teeth whitening dentists can brighten your teeth by several shades in just one appointment.
 We offer two options for our patients so they can choose to whiten in our office or in the comfort of their own homes.
 During your consultation, our dentist will discuss what types of professional teeth whitening are right for your smile.
 White Fillings If you have a cavity, our dentists will need...

 Do missing teeth make you feel self-conscious about your smile?
-If so, it’s time to schedule an appointment with one of our dental implant dentists.
-You may be a candidate for dental implant surgery if you have sufficient jawbone density and a strong immune system.
-Continue reading to learn how dental implants can help you look younger than your chronological age.
+If so, it’s time to schedule an appointment with one of our Grand Rapids restorative dentists and discuss the dental implant procedure.
+You may be a candidate for dental implant surgery if you have sufficient jawbone density, a strong immune system, and do not smoke or use tobacco products.
+Here’s what you need to know about how dental implants can help you look younger than your chronological age.
 The Dental Implant Process First, let’s talk about dental implants, what they are, and how they work.
-A dental implant is a prosthetic tooth root (typically made of titanium) that supports a crown.
+An implant is a prosthetic tooth root made of titanium that supports a dental crown.
 When you lose a tooth, your body starts to reabsorb the jawbone in that area in a process called osseointegration.
-A dental implant mimics the stimulation provided by your tooth’s root, keeping your jawbone from becoming reabsorbed and preserving your natural bone structure.
-Steps in the Dental Implant Procedure: If needed, you may have a bone grafting procedure to ensure that you have enough healthy bone for the implant to take hold.
-Our dental implant dentist will perform the implant surgery, embedding the post in your jaw.
-It will take a period of several months for the implant to permanently bond with your jawbone.
-You may...
+A dental implant mimics the natural stimulation provided by your tooth’s root, keeping your jawbone from becoming reabsorbed and preserving your natural bone structure.
+Steps in the Dental Implant Procedure: If needed, you may have a bone grafting procedure performed to ensure that you have enough healthy bone for the implant to take hold.
+Our dentists will perform the implant surgery, permanently embedding the post in your jaw.
+It will...

 Wish you could straighten teeth without traditional metal braces?
-Ask one of our Invisalign® dentists if you’re a candidate for clear aligners.
-We are waiting to hear from you!
-Like the name suggests, Invisalign are nearly invisible aligners that fit over your smile and move teeth little by little into optimal alignment.
-Our experienced dentists are waiting to help you with your smile.
-Continue reading to learn whether you’re a likely candidate for Invisalign braces.
+Ask one of our Grand Rapids Invisalign® dentists if you’re a candidate for clear aligners.
+Like the name suggests, Invisalign consists of nearly invisible aligners that fit over your teeth and gradually move them into optimal alignment.
+Our experienced dentists can not only help you fix crooked or overcrowded teeth but can correct bite issues as well with Invisalign.
+Here’s what you need to know about Invisalign clear aligners and whether they are right for you.
 What Invisalign Can Treat In the past, Invisalign couldn’t treat severe bite issues.
-Today, dentists can use SmartForce® attachments so most (if not all) of your orthodontic treatment is done with clear aligners.
-SmartForce attachments are tooth-colored bumps we bond to the fronts of your teeth.
+Today, our dentists can use SmartForce® attachments so most (if not all) of your orthodontic treatment is done with clear aligners.
+SmartForce attachments are tooth-colored “bumps” we bond to the fronts of your teeth.
 These bumps gently push against your aligners so you can achieve the smile you want in less time.
-Invisalign can treat a range of conditions, including: Crooked teeth Overbite Underbite Cross bite Open bite To learn if you’ll need SmartForce attachments, schedule a consultation with one of our Invisalign dentists.
-Motivated to Wear Invisalign Aligners Have you ever covered your smile while someone was taking your picture?
-Your smile says a lot about your personality, which is why we...
+Invisalign can treat a range of conditions, including: Crooked teeth Crowded teeth Overbite Underbite Cross bite Open bite To learn if you’ll need SmartForce attachments, schedule a consultation with one of our Invisalign dentists.
+Invisalign May Work for You If: 1) You’re Motivated to Wear Aligners Have you ever...

 Wish you could straighten teeth without traditional metal braces?
 Invisalign® might be the right choice for your smile.
 Schedule a consultation with one of our dentists to learn if you’re a candidate for Invisalign clear aligners.
 We get a lot of questions about Invisalign treatment, which is why we created this list of frequently asked questions.
 What is Invisalign?
 As the name suggests, Invisalign is a series of nearly invisible aligners that move your teeth little by little into a straighter smile.
 The aligners fit over your teeth and exert enough pressure to move them into place.
 How does Invisalign work?
 You’ll need to wear your Invisalign aligners 20 to 22 hours a day.
 Otherwise, your teeth won’t move according to schedule.
 Every few weeks, you’ll need to see your Invisalign dentist so they can evaluate your progress and hand you the next set of aligners in your series.
 Many of our patients are able to achieve noticeably straighter teeth within 18 months.
 Will Invisalign hurt?
 While your new clear aligners will hurt during the first day or so, many of our patients believe that having straighter teeth is worth the temporary discomfort.
 We recommend taking over-the-counter pain relievers until...

 Many of our patients prefer dental implants to replace missing teeth.
-Dental implants are embedded in your jawbone to give you more stability than other tooth replacement options.
-Continue reading to learn the answers to some of the most frequently asked questions our dentists get about the dental implant procedure.
-What are dental implants?
+Dental implants are embedded in your jawbone to give you more stability than other tooth replacement options, such as dentures.
+Continue reading to learn the answers to some of the most frequently asked questions our Grand Rapids, MI, dentists get about the dental implant procedure.
+What are Dental Implants?
 A dental implant is a prosthetic tooth root (typically made of titanium) used to anchor a porcelain crown.
 If you have missing teeth, your dentist may recommend dental implants to restore the appearance and function of your smile.
-What are the benefits of dental implants?
+Am I a Candidate for the Dental Implant Procedure?
+To be a candidate for the dental implant procedure, you must have healthy gum and jawbone tissue.
+However, if you don’t have sufficient jawbone tissue for the procedure, one of our dental implant dentists may recommend a bone graft.
+What are the Benefits of Dental Implants?
 Unlike other tooth replacement options, dental implants are anchored to your jawbone for long-lasting stability.
-This means that you’ll never have to worry about your dental implants moving like you would with dentures.
+This means that you’ll never have to worry about your dental implants slipping like you would with dentures.
 With dental implants, you’ll be able to eat all your favorite foods again.
-Your jawbone needs pressure from tooth roots in order to stay healthy.
-Otherwise, missing teeth and tooth roots will cause your jawbone to deteriorate over time.
-Dental implants fix this problem by giving your jawbone tissue the stimulation it needs to stay healthy.
-Dental implants prevent jawbone deterioration, as well as further tooth loss.
-What...
+Your...